opral/monorepo/source-code/core/src/lint/README.md

 		rules: [
 			// uses the standard configuration
 			inlangStandardRules(),
-			// set's the lint level for the `missingKey` rule to 'warning' inlangStandardRules({
+			// set's the lint level for the `missingKey` rule to 'warn' inlangStandardRules({
-				missingKey: 'warning',
+				missingKey: 'warn',
 			}),
 			// uses the standard lint level and passes custom options to the `missingKey` rule inlangStandardRules({